-If you have never even heard of a Tidewater Notice, you are probably wondering what is a tidewater?!
+Tidewater Notices on VA Loans?
+If you have never even heard of a Tidewater Notice you are probably wondering, what is a tidewater?!
 I know the first time I heard the term I was confused.
-My first thought was, “the property isn’t waterfront, what are they talking about tidewater for?
+My first thought was, “The property isn’t waterfront.
+What are they talking about tidewater for?

 The Tidewater process by the Department of Veterans Affairs (VA) gives borrowers a way to try to combat a low appraisal valuation before it is even official.
-Before finalizing the appraisal report, VA appraisers can notify the lender that it looks like the home’s value will come in below the purchase price.
+VA appraisers can notify the lender that it looks like the home’s value will come in below the purchase price.
 This is known as invoking the Tidewater Initiative, or Tidewater for short.

 On VA loans the Tidewater process allows appraisers to request additional sales information prior to the appraisal being completed.
-I think this is a smart way to handle this situation, as it gets everybody involved an attempt to increase the appraisal value prior to completion of the appraisal.
+I think this is a smart way to handle this situation.
+It gets everybody involved an attempt to increase the appraisal value prior to completion of the appraisal.
 This process has been in existence since 2003.

-There are times when comparable sales that should have been used in the appraisal are not readily available, and it’s nice for the VA appraiser to have a process to seek out help in finding additional information.
-Or there might be times when the appraiser was unaware of improvements that the owner has made since buying the property.
+There are times when comparable sales that should have been used in the appraisal are not readily available.
+And it’s nice for the VA appraiser to have a process to seek out help in finding additional information.
+Or there might be times when the appraiser was unaware of improvements that the owner has made.
 Of course, there’s no guarantee that the appraiser will agree with the data that is sent to them to increase the appraisal value.
 At least the Tidewater process gives all interested parties the opportunity to provide additional sales data that may support the contract price.

-The appraiser can’t discuss details of the appraisal except to explain that the recent comparable home sales that they found and are being used don’t support the sale price.
-At that point, the lender has two days to provide the appraiser with additional comparable home sales that support the purchase price.
+The appraiser can’t discuss details of the appraisal.
+They can only explain that the recent comparable home sales that they found and are being used don’t support the sale price.
+At that point, the lender has two days to provide the appraiser with additional comparable home sales.

-Lenders will typically turn to the buyer’s real estate agent and the listing agent for help in finding better recent comparable sales if they exist.
+Lenders will typically turn to the realtors for help in finding better recent comparable sales, if they exist.

 The appraiser will take those additional comparables and issue the final VA appraisal report.
 If the Tidewater process doesn’t lead to a sufficient increase in value, the appraiser is required to provide a written explanation as to why.

-On all appraisals there’s always the potential that the appraiser doesn’t agree on the contract price, and they come up with a lower appraisal than the contract price.
+On all appraisals there’s always the potential that the appraiser doesn’t agree on the contract price.
 This can happen on any type of loan, Conventional, FHA or VA.
 On Conventional and FHA loans the appraiser will complete the appraisal report at the lower appraisal value without any advance notice to the lender.
-When the appraisal is received on a Conventional or FHA loan and the value is lower than the contract price then all parties like the realtors, lender and buyers can review the appraisal and see if they have any other data that the appraiser didn’t use to do an appraisal challenge.
+When the appraisal is received on a Conventional or FHA loan and the value is lower than the contract price what happens?
+Then all parties like the realtors, lender, and buyers can review the appraisal and see if they have any other data that the appraiser didn’t use.
+They can use this data to do an appraisal challenge.

-An appraisal challenge is where you submit three comparable sales that the appraiser didn’t use to show the appraiser that they missed some data, in an attempt to increase the appraisal value.
+An appraisal challenge is where you submit three comparable sales that the appraiser didn’t use to show the appraiser that they missed some data.
+This is an attempt to increase the appraisal value.
 You can read more about appraisal challenges here.